-NSTEP Chef on NSTEP in collaboration with Black Girls Corner: Empowered for Better Wellbeing
+NSTEP and Black Girls Corner: Empowered for Better Wellbeing

 Due to the current pandemic restrictions, school programming is limited, but the needs of children who need healthy food to have healthy brains and bodies to learn and live and be happy have not changed.
 In fact, NSTEP has stepped into the role of helping children and families get food, that is healthy and culturally appropriate, all as the children learn why the food is good for them and how to prepare simple lunches that they can also teach to their siblings.